P0CEA

 Can a stuck-open injector cause P0CEA?

 Yes.
-An injector that leaks or does not fully close delivers more fuel than commanded, forcing the ECU to apply maximum negative trim to compensate, which eventually hits the minimum limit.
+An injector that leaks or does not fully close delivers more fuel than commanded, forcing maximum negative trim until it reaches the minimum limit.

-Persistent rich combustion in one cylinder sends unburnt fuel to the catalyst, which can overheat and damage it over time.
-Prompt repair is advisable.
+Persistent rich combustion sends unburnt fuel downstream, which can overheat and damage catalysts or filters over time, so prompt repair is advisable.

 Can I reset injector trim without replacing the injector?

-You can clear adaptations and allow re-learning, but if the injector is mechanically over-delivering, the trim will return to the minimum limit and the code will recur.
+You can clear adaptations and allow a re-learn, but if the injector is mechanically over-delivering the trim returns to the minimum limit and the code recurs.

 Disabling P0CEA in software